patrickmineault/codebook/decoupled.myst.md

     return counts
 ```

 `re.sub(r"\s+", " ", ...)` finds one or more instances of consecutive whitespace characters (including spaces, newlines and tabs), and replaces them with exactly one space.
 You could argue that this is less readable than the original version.
-Regular expressions can certaintly be cryptic.
+Regular expressions can certainly be cryptic.
 However, from a feature perspective, this is an improvement because it deals with tabs and newlines properly.

 ```pycon
 >>> count_words("hello   world\n\n\tworld")